The Line Collection

 5. Strengthens Bones

-Vitamin D is essential for bone health.
+Another one of the benefits of sunshine is that it can help with the absorption of calcium.
+Which means Vitamin D is essential for bone health.
 Without it, our bodies cannot absorb calcium, and without calcium, our bones are weakened.
-Yet, another reason to get your regular dose of sunshine.
+To ensure healthy bones, make sure you’re getting your regular dose of sunshine.

 6. Lowers Risk of Cancer